-Table 3.31 Shellfish Fishery Seasons and Gear Type
+Table 3.31Shellfish Fishery Seasons and Gear Type

 Species Fishing Season and Gear Type Crab Crab Fishing Area 24 is located within the Study Area. • Jonah crab is the primary crab species harvested in the Study Area, although rock crab, stone crab, porcupine crab and spider/toad crab are also caught.
-The fishing season for CFA 24 runs from April 2- September 30.
-Gear used are crab traps, which are either conical or rectangular in shape.
+Jonah crab are harvested in the same areas as the offshore lobster fishery. • The fishing season for CFA 24 runs from April 2- September 30. • Gear used are crab traps, which are either conical or rectangular in shape.
 Lobster • Inshore and offshore lobsters are fished within Lobster Fishing Areas 31b to LFA 34 and LFA 41.
 Has been historically fished with traps and trawls although use of trawls has been significantly reduced in recent years.
+Trawls for lobster are multiple traps attached on one line which is the preferred method used in offshore areas.
 Fishery season is open year round subject to Total Allowable Catch.
 Sea Scallop Scallop Fishing Areas 25 to 27 are located within the Study Area.
-The fishing season is open year-round; however there may be closures if catch rates or yields are low.
-There is a lull in fishing activity during the winter months.
+Sed Scollop The fishing season is open year-roundThere is a lull in fishing activity during the winter months.
 The gear used for fishing is mainly scallop drags.
+Exploratory There is the possibility of exploratory fisheries occurring in the Study Area.
+Potential exploratory whelk fishery in 2014.

-Source: Breeze and Horsman 2005; DFO 2011a
+Source: Breeze and Horsman 2005; DFO 2011a; DFO 2014